Skip to content

 This feature is provided as a tech preview and could change in backwards incompatible ways in the future.

-• OTEL_EXPORTER_OTLP_PROTOCOL set to http/protobuf.
+• Set the OTEL_EXPORTER_OTLP_PROTOCOL environment variable to http/protobuf.

 At the moment, the following data is recorded by Pulp:

 • Disk usage within a specific domain (total used disk space and the reference to a domain).
-Currently disabled.

 • The size of served artifacts (total count of served data and the reference to a domain).